louisbichard/notes/Revision/Cryptography/exam-questions.md

 ####iii) What encryption standard was used before AES and why did it need to be changed?

 #SSL

+###You are about to make an online payment to an e-commerce website ABC.co.uk using secure socket layer (SSL) protocol.
+This website sends to your browser a digital certificate issued by the certificate authority XYZ.
+How does your web browser verify that the certificate of the ABC.co.uk is genuine?

 ###For SSL, describe where encryption is used in the protocol and what type of encryption it is (symm or pub)